About Jon Wollenhaupt Photography

 Digital Disruption Project

-The images in this series are metaphors for the way our digital lives have rendered us as dream walkers: anxious, alienated beings who are endlessly diverted, distracted, and disrupted by ephemeral digital content.
+The images in this series are metaphors for a state of mind; they testify to the epidemic of disrupted cognition, anxiety and alienation brought on by digital rendered us as dream walkers: anxious, alienated beings who are endlessly diverted, distracted, and disrupted by ephemeral digital content.
 Critic Alan Kirby describes this condition as “a state of trance that takes the world away; a new weightless nowhere of silent autism.”
 In this state of trance, it becomes increasingly difficult to determine where digital life ends, and physical life begins.
 In many cases, the images in this series employ frenetic, hyperactive compositions that allude to a restless, anxious state-of-mind.
 In other cases, found portraits show amnesiac-like subjects who seem to be lost in a digital limbo.
 The message here is not dystopian—it is a warning.
 We still have the ability to make a choice, to push back against the forces of technology.
 Go to my portfolio.

-In 2017, after being disruptively displaced from San Francisco, my wife and I moved to Sacramento.
+In 2017, after 16 years living in San Francisco, my wife and I moved to Sacramento.
 Even before our arrival in the Central Valley, I was in a quandary as to how I would proceed with my photographic work.
 Having lived in San Francisco for 16 years, I had developed a strong sense of place within that urban environment: I had internalized the political, social, and ideological arrangements that made it unique.
 During that time, not only had I created extensive bodies of work, but that work reflected the symbolic meaning I attributed to San Francisco as a place.

 Spatial Reckoningis about finding ways to align, articulate, and adjust my photographic point-of-view and creative impulses within a new environment.
 Over the last two years, I have been working to translate my impressions of a city I barely knew or understood, into an authentic expression of place.
 My approach is similar to how I used to work in San Francisco: I prowl about on foot looking for the elusive, ephemeral markers that indicate what John Szarkowski called “ineffable dramatic possibilities”—those fleeting, amorphous, often barely perceptible photographic elements that, when captured, take an image beyond mere documentation and create a personal, symbolic record of place.
 Go to my portfolio.